sachinrao24/AIMLProject/README.md

 3. K-Nearest Neighbours
 4. Decision Tree Classifier

+For each algorithm, a sample data point is visualized along with it's actual and predicted values.
-For each algorithm, a confusion matrix is also plotted as a heatmap.
+A confusion matrix is also plotted as a heatmap.